Dark Drag Around Sagittarius A*: Dark Drag and the Missing Giants

 Figure~\ref{fig: missing giant params} explicitly shows the stellar radii for which a solar-mass star would have reached its tidal radius within the typical lifetime of a red giant ($i.e.$ has a decay time less than 0.1 Gyr) as a function of initial semi-major axis.
 In this plot, we include eccentricities within one standard deviation $\sigma_e$ of the expectation value $\langle{e}\rangle$ (as given by the relaxed eccentricity distribution above), in order to illustrate the variation of the decay times with this quantity.
 As expected, higher initial eccentricities result in much shorter orbital decay timescales.
 This is because of the smaller pericenter distance, where the DM density is higher, combined with higher pericenter velocities, both of which lead to a significantly larger drag force in each passage relative to lower eccentricity values.
-Consequently, even stars with $\ll 100 R_\odot$ can experience rapid orbital decays if on eccentric enough orbits.
+Consequently, even stars with $R_\star \ll 100 R_\odot$ can experience rapid orbital decays if on eccentric enough orbits.
 Moving forward, it will be interesting to analyze whether more stringent constraints on DM$-$SM portals can be obtained solely based on the survival times of observed stars, especially those with high eccentricity for which a substantial sample is available.
 However, such an analysis would require detailed knowledge about the initial conditions and the star formation history of the Milky Way's nuclear star cluster.
 Additional modeling of star-star interactions in the S-cluster as well as the back reaction of stellar interactions with DM onto the DM distribution would also be required for such a study.
 We leave this for future work.

 Finally, we emphasize that the cross-sections ruled out by our conservative analysis of G2's orbital decay are not required to obtain such short decay times for late-type stars.
-For an approximate cross section of the order
+To approximate the cross section required to saturate the geometric limit of a red giant star, we require the mean free path of a dark matter particle passing through the outer most regions of the star to be less than the radius of the star.
+The geometric limit will therefore be roughly saturated when